This is an honest review of Senstroke, the virtual drumming product, where I give my thoughts on it, including its pros and cons.

-Experience on the beginner configuration is not bad.
+The experience on the beginner configuration is not bad.
 You get a surprisingly good response from these, its really nice to play the ride cymbal, hats, and snare.
-Because it’s based off tactile and not air drumming, the sensitivity of the sensors on the drumsticks is better than Freedrum 1 when it comes to more subtle strokes like ghost notes, double strokes, moeller strokes, etc, but in my opinion, Freedrum‘s sensors are better when it comes to your feet (hi-hat and bass drum(s), and also Freedrum allows you to switch between hi-hat and bass drum based on the angle of your foot).
+Because it’s based on tactile and not air drumming, the sensitivity of the sensors on the drumsticks is better than Freedrum 1 when it comes to more subtle strokes like ghost notes, double strokes, Moeller strokes, etc, but in my opinion, Freedrum‘s sensors are better when it comes to your feet (hi-hat and bass drum(s), and also Freedrum allows you to switch between the hi-hat and bass drum based on the angle of your foot).

 You can also record your playing when in the regular Play mode, and listen back on the ‘Recordings‘ tab.

-For example for the coordination, you can work on triple stroke rolls, single stroke seven rudiments, etc. For rock grooves, you can work on different types of beats and fills.
+For example, for coordination, you can work on triple stroke rolls, single stroke seven rudiments, etc. For rock grooves, you can work on different types of beats and fills.

-Therefore, they are pushing this as an option to develop your drumming, in addition to Senstroke being a fun playing option, which is why they’re pushing these kind of features in the app.
+Therefore, they are pushing this as an option to develop your drumming, in addition to Senstroke being a fun playing option, which is why they’re pushing these kinds of features in the app.

 Everything considered, I think Redison did a pretty good job of this product, and it’s available in a few different versions, depending on your budget so make sure to check out the link below for that.

-For the price of this.. you could just put the money towards buying an budget electronic drum set, or some good drum practice pads, etc… However, it is a lot of fun, it takes up almost no space, and it would also be a great gift!
+For the price of this, you could just put the money towards buying a budget electronic drum set, or some good drum practice pads, etc, However, it is a lot of fun, it takes up almost no space, and it would also be a great gift!